yycorcino/distributed-system-for-movie-recommendations/README.md

 ## About The Project

 This project uses Google Cloud Platform (GCP) to host Apache Spark and Hadoop via Dataproc.
-Utilizing the Google Console, we are able to submit jobs to emulate the user loading home their "For You Page".
+Utilizing the Google Console, we are able to submit jobs to emulate the user loading home, there "For You Page".

 Our system utilizes PySpark to create a job that recommends movies to a selected user based on their  previous movie ratings.
 The system operates on a movie dataset and user dataset stored in Google Cloud Storage (GCP) via a bucket path, which is accessed by the PySpark job.

 How it works:
 1. **Data Loading**: The job loads the necessary data files from GCP.
 2. **Filtering and Recommendation**: The system asks the user for a user ID to generate a personalized list of 10 movies.
 It identifies the user’s preferred genres based on their previous movie rankings that scored a 5 or higher.
 It then selects a list of 10 random movies that also have an average rating of 5 or higher.